 (14) The University will acquire works of art and objects for the CDU Art Collection by purchase, donation, gift, transfer and bequest, in accordance with the collection objectives.
 The University reserves the right to not accept works of art offered as gifts or donations.
-Art works to be considered for acquisition will be physically sighted and assessed by the Curator prior to acquisition.
+Works to be considered for acquisition will be physically sighted and assessed by the Curator prior to acquisition, in accordance with the Art Collection Procedure.